 Key moments in the police shooting of Daunte Wright

-Former police officer Kim Potter is standing trial in Minnesota on manslaughter charges in the fatal shooting of Daunte Wright
+A jury has convicted suburban Minneapolis police officer Kim Potter of manslaughter in the fatal shooting of Black motorist Daunte Wright

-MINNEAPOLIS -- Kim Potter, a former police officer in Brooklyn Center, Minnesota, is charged with manslaughter in the April 11 shooting death of 20-year-old Daunte Wright, a Black motorist.
+MINNEAPOLIS -- Kim Potter, a former police officer in Brooklyn Center, Minnesota, was convicted of manslaughter Thursday in the April 11 shooting death of 20-year-old Daunte Wright, a Black motorist.
 Here are some key moments in the case:

 April 11 — Police in Brooklyn Center, a Minneapolis suburb, stop a car driven by driven by Wright at around 2 p.m.
 Police say when they tried to arrest Wright on an outstanding warrant, he reentered his car and tried to drive away, and an officer shot him.
 News of the shooting sparks angry protests, including outside the city's police station.
 Not far away in downtown Minneapolis, former Minneapolis Officer Derek Chauvin is standing trial in George Floyd's killing.